 After years of off and on experimenting in the attempt to come up with a successful & reliable, food safe purple glaze

 we finally succeeded.
 Our new glaze we call Amethyst is a Lilac, Lavender, Amethyst shade – on the lighter, more feminine side of purple’s color range.
+Unless you think that’s a sexest statement, in which case it is just on the lighter side.

 Apart from the beautiful color, what we, as ceramicists, most appreciate about this glaze is probably something most of you will take for granted.
 It is structurally, texturally flawless.
 It doesn’t craze, pinhole, run, crawl or exhibit any of the numerous other flaws by which a glaze can ruin a ceramic piece and drive a potter mad.